smithy-lang/smithy/docs/README.md

 ## Building

-The Smithy docs are built using [Sphinx](https://www.sphinx-doc.org/en/master), which requires python.
+The Smithy docs are built using [Sphinx](https://www.sphinx-doc.org/en/master), which requires python3.

-Once you have python installed, you need to install the dependencies and local
+Once you have python3 installed, you need to install the dependencies and local
 modules:

 ```